palavrapasse/docs/core/throttle.md

 # throttle

 This file keeps track of the decisions taken related to request throttling imposed on 1st level APIs, in order to prevent excess network requests and application level **DDoS** attacks.
-The table below describes the conditions and maximum number of requests per time period for each API endpoint.
+The table below describes the conditions and the maximum number of requests per time period for each API endpoint.

 ---